Ferinject Solution for injection

 Reported side effects are either common (occurring in less than 1 in 10 and more than 1 in 100 patients) or uncommon (occurring in less than 1 in 100 and more than 1 in 1000 patients).

-The following symptoms were uncommon: hypersensitivity, paraesthesia, increase in heart rate (tachycardia), hypotension, flushing, difficulty breathing, taste disturbance, vomiting, dyspepsia, flatulence, abdominal pain, constipation, diarrhoea, itchiness, hives (urticaria), redness (erythema), rash, muscle pain, muscle spasm, back pain, joint pain, fever, fatigue, chest pain, accumulation of fluid in the periphery, pain and chills.
+The following symptoms were uncommon: hypersensitivity, paraesthesia, increase in heart rate (tachycardia), hypotension, difficulty breathing, taste disturbance, vomiting, dyspepsia, flatulence, abdominal pain, constipation, diarrhoea, itchiness, hives (urticaria), redness (erythema), rash, muscle pain, muscle spasm, back pain, joint pain, pain in extremity, fever, fatigue, chest pain, accumulation of fluid in the periphery, pain and chills.
 Long-lasting brown discoloration of the skin may occur due to leakage of the drug at the injection site.

 The following symptoms were rare: anaphylactoid reactions, rigors, malaise